FAQ (Frequently Asked Questions) regarding the RL 2000 and RL 4000 ResortLock (non-connected) locks by RemoteLock

 • One time service code: Enter one-time code, then press #

 • Manual key: Insert and turn the override key 90 degrees clockwise, then turn the handle

 Master Code (MC): The master code enters the lock into programming mode.
-It will not lock or unlock the lock the door.
+It will not lock or unlock the door.
 If more than 6 seconds pass in between programming entries, the lock will return to normal operational status.
-For maximum security change the default Master Code.
+For maximum security, change the default Master Code.